parsa-epfl/cloudsuite/_includes/benchmarks/data-caching/README.md

 To start the client container use the following command:

-    $ docker run -it --name dc-client --link=dc-server cloudsuite/datacaching:client bash

-Or if you have created four servers like above:

-    $ docker run -it --name dc-client --link=dc-server1 --link=dc-server2 --link=dc-server3 --link=dc-server4 cloudsuite/datacaching:client bash
+    $ docker run -it --name dc-client --net caching_network cloudsuite/datacaching:client bash

 This boots up the client container and you'll be logged in as the `memcache` user.
-Note that by using the `--link` option, you can easily make these containers visible to each other.
+Note that by using the `--net` option, you can easily make these containers visible to each other.

 Before running the actual benchmark, you need to prepare the client.